interrogator/corpkit/rst_docs/corpkit.editing.rst

 Keywording
 ---------------------------------

 ``corpkit`` treats keywording as an editing task, rather than an interrogation task.
 This makes it easy to get key nouns, or key Agents, or key grammatical features.
-To do keywording, use the ``'k'`` operation:
+To do keywording, use the ``K`` operation:

 .. code-block:: python